nangosyah/vsc_llm/README.md

 ## What this page provides

 - A short, beginner-friendly tutorial on VSC: how to log in, set up Python, load modules, and submit jobs with SLURM.
-- Ready-to-use template files (config file, example runner, and job script).
+- Template files (config file, example runner, and job script).

 ## How it works